-In order to attain numerical solutions under the present highly non-linear flow situations (recall $\beta = 10^{-2}$ and high Q-requirements), the absolute form for the internal-structure functional f (termed ABS-f-correction) is demanded within the implementation of the constitutive equation.
+In order to attain numerical solutions under the present highly non-linear flow situations (recall $\beta = 10^{-2}$ and high Q-requirements), the absolute form for the internal structure functional f (termed ABS-f correction) is demanded within the implementation of the constitutive equation.
 The ABS-f correction arose as a physical argument to ensure thermodynamic consistency, with base on the Second Law of Thermodynamics.
-This correction poses an absolute-value constraint on each term contributing additively to the dissipation-function $|\boldsymbol{\tau}p:\boldsymbol{D}|$ in Eq.(1), and enhances numerical tractability by enforcing consistent material property estimation.37 Recovered velocity-gradients, denoted as a VGRcorrection, are also required to achieve stable numerical solutions over wide ranges of deformation rate, ensuring discrete continuity imposition throughout the flow field.37 Another consequence of the use of the ABS-f and VGR-corrections is the conspicuous increase of the level of non-linearity in which numerical algorithms loose tractability, traditionally denoted as a critical Weissenberg number Wicrit.
-López-Aguilar et al.37-38 recorded Wicrit-increments of $O(10^3)$ on solutions obtained using the ABS-f/VGR doublet, with respect to simulations devoid of such corrections.
-Moreover, the ABS-f correction has been found to be generally applicable to other families of constitutive equations such as PTT and FENE.37-38
+This correction poses an absolute value constraint on each term contributing additively to the dissipation function $|\tau_p:D|$ in Eq.
+(1) and enhances numerical tractability by enforcing consistent material property estimation.37 Recovered velocity gradients, denoted as a VGR correction, are also required to achieve stable numerical solutions over wide ranges of deformation rate, ensuring discrete continuity imposition throughout the flow field.37 Another consequence of the use of the ABS-f and VGR corrections is the conspicuous increase in the level of non-linearity at which numerical algorithms loose tractability, traditionally denoted as a critical Weissenberg number Wicrit.
+López-Aguilar et al. 37,38 recorded Wicrit increments of O(103) on solutions obtained using the ABS-f/VGR doublet, with respect to simulations devoid of such corrections.
+Moreover, the ABS-f correction has been found to be generally applicable to other families of constitutive equations such as PTT and FENE.37

-López-Aguilar et al.38 recently reported on mesh characteristics and a mesh refinement study for 4:1:4 planar contraction-expansion with rounded edges geometry (Fig1.), as well as rheological equations of state in the Bautista-Manero family and solution algorithm.
-To complement such mesh-independence information with the problem to hand, $BMP+{\tau_p}$ solutions captured in the fully-developed flow regions in the banding regime are illustrated in Fig.4.
-Here, node-element density is increased in the velocity-gradient direction, where construction of the coarse and the refined meshes display half and twice the number of elements, respectively, that the medium mesh has cross stream.
+López-Aguilar et al.38 recently reported on mesh characteristics and a mesh refinement study for the 4:1:4 planar contraction-expansion with rounded edges geometry in Fig. 1, as well as for the rheological equations of state in the Bautista-Manero family and the solution algorithm.
+To complement such mesh-independence information with the problem to hand, $BMP+{\tau_p}$ solutions captured in the fully developed flow regions in the banding regime are illustrated in Fig. 4.
+Here, node-element density is increased in the velocity gradient direction, where construction of the coarse and the refined meshes display half and twice the number of elements, respectively, that the medium mesh has cross stream.
 The solution-capture test is performed in terms of the banded shear and normal stress profiles, as well as the location of the band interface.
-The chosen fluid is Case-E, capable to displaying banding under parametrisation { β , ω , ξ{G0} , ξ , δ }={10-2, 4, 0.1136, 2.27x10-7, 1x10-6}.
-In general, solutions appear well-resolved as the location of the band-interface remains invariant across mesh densification.
-The medium and refined solutions approximate the interface location well, which was found to be at y{int} ~3.4 units for the test case.
-The normal and shear stress profiles have similar shapes and intensities, particularly on the refinement step from medium to refined.
-However, some localised noise is noted near the interface.
-This noise is due to the discontinuity posed by the interface and solution approximation.
-This is dealt with via a shock-capture implementation, which is discussed in detail in the results section.
-Hence, from this point on, the medium mesh is considered for the solution description.
+The chosen fluid is case-E, capable to displaying banding under parametrization $\{\beta, \omega, \xi{GO}, \xi, \delta\} = \{10^{-2}, 4, 0.1136,$

-Figure 4. a) Normal-stress T{xx} and b) shear-stress T{xy} profiles sampled at the upstream fully-developed region; $\beta=10^{-2}$, { $\omega, \xi{G0}, \xi, \delta$ }={4, 0.1136, 2.27x10-7, 1x10-6}; mesh-refinement study for coarse, medium and refined grids; Case E: shear-banding fluid ($\zeta=3$)
+FIG. 4. (a) Normal stress T{xx} and (b) shear stress T{xy} profiles sampled at the upstream fully developed region; $\beta=10^{-2}$, $\{\omega,\ \xi{60},\ \xi,\delta\}=\{4,0.1136,2.27\times10^{-7},1\times10^{-6}\}$; mesh-refinement study for coarse, medium, and refined grids; case E: shear-banding fluid ($\zeta=3$).